 Dip in the mud bath pool, slather yourself with therapeutic red clay, then grab a chaise to bake in the sun.
 After showering, you'll be deeply relaxed and ready for your massage.
 But red clay stains.
 Bring an old suit and break out the cute bikini AFTER the shower.

 Glen Ivy Hot Springs offers lots of different services including massages, facials, body treatments including wraps and scrubs as well as manicures and pedicures. you can even have your massage “under the oaks.”
 Listening to birds chirp, leaves sway, and water fall was almost as relaxing as the massage itself.

 Everywhere you look you’ll see turtles paddling in ponds, koi swimming lazily and the woodpeckers harvesting beetles from the palm trees.
 That’s one reason Glen Ivy Hot Springs is a founding member of the Green Spa Network.

-Attendants paint on a moisturizing body masque of sea kelp, aloe vera and minerals, the you relax in the steamy hydrating chamber.
+Attendants paint on a moisturizing body masque of sea kelp, aloe vera, and minerals, you relax in the steamy hydrating chamber.
 Shower off the masque and relax in the cool mist chamber moisturized and refreshed.

-Afterwards, have lunch at Café Solé.
-From Ahi Hawaiian Poke salad to Turkey Burgers to vegetarian lasagna, you’ll find delicious choices made from organic greens, free range chicken and wild caught tuna and salmon.
-At the end of the day you can take the spa home with lavender eucalyptus shower gels, the Grotto body mask and therapeutic red clay.
+Afterward, have lunch at Café Solé.
+From ahi Hawaiian poke salad to turkey burgers to vegetarian lasagna, you’ll find delicious choices made from organic greens, free range chicken and wild caught tuna and salmon.
+At the end of the day, you can take the spa home with lavender eucalyptus shower gels, the Grotto body mask, and therapeutic red clay.
 If you're not there, you can order from the boutique.